TextToSpeechSkills

 Who should use Text-to-Speech API for LLM Apps?

 Developers building agent workflows, product narration, and speech features should use this page when they want generated speech that is easy to review, consistent across prompts, and simple to connect to LLM tools.
-The core workflow combines expression tags, voice templates, credit previews, and job-based generation.
+The core workflow combines natural expression markup, voice templates, credit previews, and job-based generation.

 Can a non-technical user connect this to an LLM app?